From L-R: Brian Philson, Ed St. John, Chris Jurasek, Becky Womboldt, Tim Monroe, and Laura Jurasek

 Brian D. Philson, LMSW, ACSW

 Brian started with Highfields in July, 2006 as the director of residential services.
 He was promoted to vice president of programming before being promoted to President/CEO in August 2008.
-Brian earned his master’s degree in social work at Michigan State University and bachelor’s degree in social work at Spring Arbor College, where he later became an instructor.
-He is a member of the National Partnership for Juvenile Services, a Board Member of the Michigan Federation for Children and Families, Governor Appointee to the Michigan Board of Social Work and a member of the National Association of Social Workers.
+Brian earned his master’s degree in social work at Michigan State University and bachelor’s degree in social work at Spring Arbor College, where he currently serves as an adjunct instructor.
+He is a member of the National Association of Social Workers, a Board Member of the Association of Social Work Boards, the Michigan Federation for Children and Families, a Governor Appointee to the Michigan Board of Social Work and a member of the National Partnership for Juvenile Services.

 Timothy M. Monroe, LMSW, ACSW, DCSW

 Tim provides leadership and oversight for Highfields’ treatment services.
 These include residential treatment, home-based counseling, family preservation, mental health services, family violence prevention and treatment, wraparound, afterschool programming and the Ingham Academy and Pride programs.
 Tim’s most recent affiliation with Highfields began in 1989 (he also worked for Highfields from 1980-85 as a residential and family counselor).
 From 1989-93 Tim served as a Treatment Coordinator in the residential program.
 In 1993 Tim became the Director of Community Services, Clinical Director 2007 and was appointed to Vice President in 2012.
 Tim has a bachelor’s degree in psychology from Western Michigan University and a master of social work degree from Michigan State University.
 Tim also provides insurance based mental health treatment for Highfields, internal and external training, and is an instructor for Lansing Community College.